 Food stamp fraud

-If You’re caught illegally collecting Supplemental Nutrition Assistance Program (SNAP) benefits, you may be disqualified from the program and forced to pay the program back or face jail time.
+If you’re caught illegally collecting Supplemental Nutrition Assistance Program (SNAP) benefits, you may be disqualified from the program and forced to pay the program back or face jail time.
 Merchants may also be charged with fraud for colluding with ill-intentioned SNAP beneficiaries.

 Insurance fraud